Miriam Cnop: Career and research

 The monogenic forms of diabetes under study in her group include diseases due to mutations in genes with a role in endoplasmic reticulum stress, mitochondrial function and tRNA biology.
 Her team described the impact of TRMT10A deficiency in mammals, highlighting its role in the pathogenesis of microcephaly and early onset diabetes.
 She was the first to show incretin deficiency in a specific type of diabetes caused by RFX6 gene mutations.
 These monogenic forms may further our understanding of the complex processes leading to type 2 diabetes.

 She studied the association between Friedreich's ataxia and diabetes in collaboration with other researchers from Université Libre de Bruxelles.
 While it was hitherto believed that this form of diabetes is due to insulin resistance, they showed that beta cell dysfunction and death are central to the pathogenesis of diabetes for patients presenting with this hereditary condition.

-Her lab is among the few to differentiate induced pluripotent stem cells from diabetic patients into pancreatic islet cells, in collaboration with Timo Otonkoski, Helsinki.
-This novel technology provides a unique opportunity to gain insight into the pathways leading to beta cell failure in diabetes and to test novel therapies.
+Her lab has been able to differentiate induced pluripotent stem cells from diabetic patients into pancreatic islet cells, in collaboration with Timo Otonkoski, Helsinki.
+This technology provides an opportunity to gain insight into the pathways leading to beta cell failure in diabetes and to test new therapies.

 She participates in two European Union Innovative Medicines Initiatives, INNODIA and Rhapsody, on type 1 and type 2 diabetes.
 She also coordinates the European Union Horizon 2020 project T2DSystems that aims to develop a systems biomedicine approach for risk identification, prevention and treatment of type 2 diabetes.